 In 1996, Bakker staged the exhibition “Chi ha Paura…?”, which means “Who is afraid of…?” with the Italian gallery owner Marijke Vallanzasca.
 Their goal is to show the world that jewelry is much more than a decorative fashion accessory.
 He provokes, breaks the codes of the time and defies fear for contemporary jewelry by developing modern and more accessible lines.

 For Bakker, jewelry is no longer a simple ceremonial element, it joins the field of decorative arts

 « In the 1960s, Gijs Bakker made hypertrophied jewelry in aluminum and steel to dismantle those that were too traditional and too precious.
 He wants to be modern, explains specialist Benjamin Lignel.
 Categorizing contemporary jewelry no longer seems necessary to me because younger people are unaware of this issue or hardly care about it. »

 Bracelet - Circle in Circle, 1972

 In 2009, Bakker became creative director of Gallery Han in Taiwan.
-His goal?
-To strengthen the links between contemporary design and local tradition.
-To do so, he collaborates with world-renowned companies such as Polaroid, HEMA, Artifort and his creations cover jewelry as well as household appliances.
+His goal ?
+Strengthen the links between contemporary design and local tradition.
+To do this, he collaborates with world-famous companies such as Polaroid, HEMA, Artifort and his creations cover both jewelry and household appliances.

-Today, he is still at the head of Droog Design and never ceases to inspire with his modern, contemporary vision of jewelry that he sees as a sculpture that he sees as a sculpture that comes to life on the body like this ring, Damesarmband.
+Today, he is still at the head of Droog Design and continues to inspire with his modern, contemporary vision of jewelry which he sees as a sculpture that comes to life on the body like this ring, Damesarmband.

 Bracelet - Damesarmband, 1986